oit-ipbl/image_processing/mediapipe/hands.md

 ```python
     results.multi_hand_landmarks[0].landmark[4]
 ```
- - Since the obtained coordinate values are expressed in the range of [0.0-1.0], it is necessary to convert them to the coordinates of the image as follows.
+ - Since the obtained values are expressed in the range of [0.0-1.0], it is necessary to convert them to the coordinates of the image as follows.
 ```python
     landmark_x = min(int(landmark.x * image_width), image_width - 1)
     landmark_y = min(int(landmark.y * image_height), image_height - 1)